 If you’ve found a resource valuable or have created an activity that went off in class, let us know.
 Being able to repost and curate educator/expert trialled and tested materials is a win for all of us working in STEM education.

 This allows us to be dynamic and responsive.
-We do curations of resources to support Conservation Week, Seaweek, Primary Science Week, our upcoming PLD webinars or if we see something trending in the news such as 1 year into the New Zealand Predator Free 2050 vision or Rocket Lab.
+We do curations of resources to support Conservation Week, Seaweek, Primary Science Week, our upcoming PLD webinars or if we see something trending in the news such as one year into the New Zealand Predator Free 2050 vision or Rocket Lab.
 These curations don’t just exist only in social media land.
 We add links to these into the event listings and articles on our site so you can easily tap into related and third-party links.

 If you want to reach an audience, source class materials, meet a STEM expert, target a particular group of experts or educators or promote a project or an event, we have the infrastructure – a digital platform/website and active social media channels to do this for you.
 Most importantly, we have dedicated time set aside to do this work.